-- In spring 2008, 164 classrooms (or 71% of instructional space) on campus were equipped with technology.
-This includes: 108 smart classrooms (containing a teacher station with computer, VCR, and/or digital presenter unit attached to a digital or LCD projection unit), 18 computer classrooms (accommodating the instructor and every student access to an individual computer), 20 department/student labs, and 18 specialized spaces. - The wireless network on campus has been inexistence since 2002 and has grown continually.
+- In spring 2009, 193 instructional areas (or 76% of instructional space) on campus were equipped with technology.
+This includes: 113 smart classrooms (containing a teacher station with computer, VCR, and/or digital presenter unit attached to a digital or LCD projection unit), 25 computer classrooms (accommodating the instructor and every student access to an individual computer), 23 department/student labs, and 32 specialized spaces - The wireless network on campus has been inexistence since 2002 and has grown continually.
 Faculty, staff, and students are able to connect to the Internet everywhere from the library stacks to the Cistern yard. - The Addlestone Library offers remote access to its more than 255 resource databases and 41,835 electronic journals so that College community members can search for, view, download, and print citations and articles from any Internet connections.
+Additionally, the library has over 86 libguides which is a new tool that librarians have developed to consolidate information from a variety of sources so patrons can hone in on an academic subject and specific topic.
 As a member of PASCAL (Partnership Among SC Academic Libraries) as well as other national Consortia, the library has negotiated a number of cost-saving cooperative licensing agreements for electronic resources.
 The library continues to cancel print subscriptions in favor of electronic subscriptions, providing users with simultaneous access while decreasing binding and shelving costs.
 The library also installed a self-check kiosk to increase circulation efficiency and a color copier/printer in response to patrons' requesting this equipment. - Since fall 2000, WebCT has been used to enhance the learning experience by providing students with online content such as class notes, Power Point presentations, links to other resources, chat rooms, discussion boards, and even quizzes.
-During the spring 2008 semester, 337 faculty members utilized WebCT in 977 course sections (out of approximately 2113 total course sections)-roughly 40% of all classes are enhanced using this technology. - The College employs seven full-time Instructional Technologists whose mission is to support the faculty and the institution's core values by integrating educational technology with pedagogy and assessment.
+During the spring 2009 semester, 338 faculty members utilized WebCT in 990 course sections (out of approximately 2129 total course sections)-roughly 47% of all classes are enhanced using this technology. - The College employs five full-time Instructional Technologists whose mission is to support the faculty and the institution's core values by integrating educational technology with pedagogy and assessment.
 The goal of this collaboration is to promote effective and innovative instructional practices and enhanced student learning.
 This includes (but is not limited to) training, assisting in the creation of WebCT classes, building learning modules, digitizing video, and consulting on effective and pedagogical uses of technology in teaching.